UB-311

 UB-311 is a vaccine targeting β-amyloid and hence anti-amyloid agent which is under development for the treatment of Alzheimer's disease.
-It is under development by Vaxxinity.
+It is under development by Vaxxinity (delisted from stock market in May 2024).
 Meningoencephalitis has been described as a possible side effect of the drug.
 As of February 2024, the drug is in phase 2 clinical trials.
 In May 2022, UB-311 received fast-track designation for Alzheimer's disease from the United States Food and Drug Administration (FDA).